 When do I use an attorney versus an advocate?

-Advocates for special education are far less costly than attorneys and educate parents as the family goes through the process of intake, meetings etc. Attorneys represent parents at due process hearing with school systems, advocates usually do not.
+Advocates for special education are far less costly than attorneys and educate parents as the family goes through the process of intake, meetings etc. Attorneys represent parents at due process hearings with school systems, advocates usually do not.

 When you start your representation with EdvoCare, one of two things will happen:

 When is a child eligible for special education?

 A child needs to have been found to have a disability AND the disability needs to interfere with the child's education/learning.

 Who can/should refer a child for special education/regional center services?

 Anyone can: you, the teacher, a caseworker, etc. School Systems actually have an obligation to identify all children with a suspected disability.
 Put a request in writing or via email for an assessment for all suspected areas of disability.